Master of Music Education

 For music teachers who want to further their professional development.

 Blending theory and practice, the M.M.E. program allows music teachers to develop professionally as both instructors and potential researchers.
-The program provides the opportunity for advanced study in music, music learning and teaching, and teaching as reflective practice.
+The program provides the opportunity for advanced study in music, music learning and teaching, and research-based practice.

 Program Application Deadline

-Applications received and completed, including auditions and interviews, by February 15 will be given priority consideration for admission and graduate assistantship funding.
+Applications received and completed by December 1 will be fully considered for admission and funding.
+Applications including auditions and interviews, by February 15 will be given consideration for admission and potentially for funding.

 To be assured full consideration, please apply by this deadline.
 Review individual program descriptions for details on program and admission requirements.